 When it comes to software, an engineer is responsible for the entire product development life cycle.
-This means the engineer notices a need (or is given a problem) and designs a holistic solution, including all of its interconnected components.
+This means the engineer notices a need (or is given a problem) and designs a holistic solution, including all its interconnected components.
 Before starting on their design, they consult with stakeholders and gather project requirements.
-And after their design has been implemented and the new software deployed, the software engineer will likely give demonstrations, monitor the system, and interview users to further optimize the software experience.

-To develop the technical expertise needed for this kid of work, software engineers either complete at least a bachelor’s degree in computer science or another engineering discipline, or--as these training programs have become more robust--graduate from coding bootcamps.
+To develop the technical expertise needed for this kind of work, software engineers either complete a bachelor’s degree in computer science or another engineering discipline or graduate from a coding bootcamp.

 There is no book of universal engineering principles that all engineers use in their design.
 Instead, each engineer may define their own principles and apply them to each software solution in its specific environment.

 Many software engineering teams do, however, subscribe to what’s known as the 12 principles of agile development or some variation of them.
 These are the original principles as laid out in the Agile Manifesto:

 - The highest priority is to satisfy the customer through early and continuous delivery of valuable software.

 - Welcome changing requirements.
 Harness change for the customer’s competitive advantage.

 - Stakeholder collaboration, including IT teams and businesses teams, is essential throughout the project.

 - Build a culture of trust, motivation, and support to get the job done.